Amazon’s Playbook for SMEs: 8 Strategic Moves

 Then it’s time to turn strategy into your superpower—the fuel behind every bold move, every sharp pivot, and every win that leaves your competition scrambling.

-What Amazon Can Teach SME Founders About Strategic Growth
+What Amazon Can Teach SMEs About Strategic Growth

-Last week, we unpacked Amazon’s strategic playbook and what it can teach SME business leaders about scalable growth.
-This week, we continue the series with a sharper focus: how customer-centricity drives revenue — and how SME founders can attract and retain customers with strategic precision.
+Last week, we unpacked Amazon’s strategic playbook and what it can teach SME business owners and entrepreneurs about scalable growth.
+This week, we continue the series with a sharper focus: how customer-centricity drives revenue — and how SMEs can attract and retain customers with strategic precision.

 Let’s take a page from a company that does it best.